jpweber/jpweber.io/content/blog/taking-advantage-of-deadmans-switch-in-prometheus.md

 This will send an alert off to your alertmanager with that description, summary and severity.
 Change as you see fit.

 Ok, great.
-You have something that will send alerts all the time but now what? _rework this section to reflect something is missing_ There are few good options, but usually the answer is “oh just make something that listens for those and then sends you alerts” very hand-wavy, and easy to say, but leaves out a lot of details.
-I created a usable [implementation](https://github.com/jpweber/cole) of said hand waviness to show how this works.
+You have something that will send alerts all the time but now what?
+In order for this to be effective, something has to be recieving those alerts that can take action if an alert is _not_ recieved.
+I created a usable implementation of a service that listens for alerts to  show how this works that can be found [here](https://github.com/jpweber/cole).
 Use whatever you like, and what works best for you.
 The rest of what I cover here *does not* assume you are using the tool I wrote because the concepts should apply universally.

 ## Alert Manager Config
-You’ve got your Dead man switch alert.
-Next, we need to setup alertmanager to know how to deal with these dead man switch alerts.
+You’ve got your Deadman's switch alert.
+Next, we need to setup alertmanager to know how to deal with these alerts.

 The below example has the global config and other routes cut out, but I left the section headings in so you can see how this fits in the structure of an alertmanager config file.